 The Antelope County settlement was started in 2005 by Amish from Wisconsin, attracted to the area by its sparse population and cheaper farmland.
 “The tar road not far from us had a steady stream of traffic all day long,” explained one of the first settlers, in an article on the community.
 “We were looking for a place with less people.”

 Amish in Antelope County farm and supplement their income in other ways, including by making quilts and raising animals (“Amish family finds peace and quiet in Nebraska”, Lisa Wuebben, Omaha World-Herald, August 8, 2010).
-The community was one church district in size as of 2011 (read more about Amish furniture in Nebraska).
+The community was one church district in size as of 2023, with around 140 people, making it the largest Amish presence in the state.

 Amish had previously lived in the area, before leaving in the early 1980s, due to restrictive laws over schooling (“Old Ways Return to Pawnee City; Amish Moving Back In”, Paul Hammel, Omaha World-Herald, April 19, 2008).
 The Pawnee City community is also a single congregation in size.